Do you want to compare the features and pricing in SurveyMonkey vs GetFeedback vs WPForms?

 - Take payments.
-If you want to take payment on any form, you can add payment connections for Authorize.Net, PayPal, or Stripe.
+If you want to take payments on any form, you can add payment connections for Authorize.Net, PayPal, Square, or Stripe.

 - Let visitors upload files.
 Want to let your respondents send files along with their answers?
 It’s easy to add a file upload field, then store the uploads in your Media Library so you can easily locate them later.

 - Export and work with survey data.
 Having your survey answers in WordPress is super convenient.
 If you want to analyze them in a 3rd party tool, you can send form entries to Google Sheets, or print survey responses as PDFs.

 WPForms lets you build surveys in exactly the same way that you’d build a contact form.
 You can drag and drop your survey fields onto your form and move them around easily.

 Survey reporting can be enabled on tons of field types, including regular checkbox fields.
 But you also get fields specifically for surveys, including:

 - Likert Scale

 And when you get the results, it’s easy to generate reports right in the WordPress dashboard.

 If you’re specifically looking for a survey builder that sends information to Salesforce, you don’t have to use a separate platform.